Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 teammakersnorthjersey.com

-Young kids are divided into teams so they can work on team building, engineering, skill games, science and other experiments they choose.
+Kids are divided into teams so they can work on team building, engineering, skill games, and experiments at different stations.
+Interactive STEM-style assemblies called the Spirit Challenge encourage respect, leadership and team spirit through comfort zones and play.

 THOMAS EDISON NATIONAL HISTORICAL PARK